Kamparia/nigeria-covid19-data/README.md

 ### Data Sources
 This dataset is collected from official statements presented by [Nigeria Centre for Disease Control (NCDC)](http:covid19.ncdc.gov.ng).

+### Update Frequency
+We update our dataset as often as neccessary when new cases are dicovered (or at least once a day).

 ### Contribution
 I am hoping that this can become a collaborative and transparent project by all Nigerians.
 You can contribute either by updating or analyzing the dataset.
 Please use the GitHub Issues to make any long suggestion or discusssion.